garaio/AzureRecipes/Templates/Guideline-AlertingStrategy/README.md

 > Action Groups on organisation level (shared for all applications): _coming soon_

-> Action Group(s) and DevOps Handler/Connector on application level (but common for all modules and independent from environments): _coming soon_
+> Action Group(s) and DevOps Handler/Connector on application level (but common for all modules and independent from environments): [Alerting Infrastructure on Application Level](../../Snippets/ARM/alerting-infra-application-level)

 > Standard Alert Rules (consisting of most of the above mentioned alerts) as a simply reusable Bicep module: [Alert Rules for Standard Monitoring Aspects](../../Snippets/ARM/alert-rules-standard-monitoring-aspects)